4renginy/Amazon_Vine_Analysis/README.md

 ## Purpose of Project

-    <br>The purpose of this project is to analyzing Amazon reviews written by members of the paid Amazon Vine program.
+    The purpose of this project is to analyzing Amazon reviews written by members of the paid Amazon Vine program and to to determine if there is any bias toward favorable reviews from Vine members in the dataset.

     The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
     Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-    <br>In this project, we had access to approximately 50 datasets.
-Each one contained reviews of a specific product, from clothing apparel
-    to wireless products.
+    In this project, we had access to approximately 50 datasets.
+Each one contained reviews of a specific product, from clothing apparel to wireless products.
 I have picked "Amazon reviews_us_Electronics"